Getting Started

 file with your OpenAI API key.

-In addition, Azure OpenAI users should set the following variables in the settings.yaml file.
-To find the appropriate sections, just search for the llm:
+In addition to setting your API key, Azure OpenAI users should set the variables below in the settings.yaml file.
+To find the appropriate sections, just search for the models:

-configuration, you should see two sections, one for the chat endpoint and one for the embeddings endpoint.
-Here is an example of how to configure the chat endpoint:
+root configuration; you should see two sections, one for the default chat endpoint and one for the default embeddings endpoint.
+Here is an example of what to add to the chat model config:

 type: azure_openai_chat # Or azure_openai_embedding for embeddings